fbbdev/rendirt/README.md

 interpolated object-space position and normal.
 Some predefined shaders are provided.

-The wonderful [glm](https://glm.g-truc.net/0.9.9/index.html) library is used extensively.
+The awesome [glm](https://glm.g-truc.net/0.9.9/index.html) library is used extensively.
 Headers for its 0.9.9.2 version are included in the repository, but any other recent version will do.
 The license can be found [below](#glm).